-Get to know Art Curator Nina Torres…
+Just a little bit about Art Curator Nina Torres…

-In 1987, Nina founded & directed De Ville Galleries in Mexico City, where she sold major works of art from Latin America Masters, promoted emerging artists and advised corporate and private collectors.
+In 1987, Nina founded & directed De Ville Galleries in Mexico City, where she sold major works of art from Latin America Masters, promoted emerging artists, and advised corporate and private collectors.

-She has curated and overseen over a hundred exhibitions in galleries, art shows and museums around the world including Mexico, Belgium, Holland, France, Thailand and the USA.
+She has curated and overseen over a hundred exhibitions in galleries, art shows, and museums around the world including Mexico, Belgium, Holland, France, Thailand, and the USA.
 She negotiated and sold works of art for

 She has also served as the Director of Public Relations for the Mexican Government at Europalia in Brussels, Belgium on a project to promote Mexican Culture and business throughout the European Community.

 Remaining in government, Nina became the Director of Cultural Promotion for Mexico City; a role that involved the promotion of Mexico and its rich cultural heritage to the people of Mexico City via the organization of major cultural events such as art festivals & outdoor concerts.

 Moving to the private sector, Nina became the Director of Special Events at TV Azteca, the second largest TV station in Mexico.
 A position to design internal cultural & sporting events to raise productivity and create a positive corporate environment among the 4,000 workforce and their families.

-Nina is a Member of the (AAA) Appraisers Association of America, (NAPA) National Association of Professional Appraisers, (CAA) College Art Association and Honored Lifetime Member of Cambridge Who’s Who Registry of Executives and Professionals, among others.
+Nina is a Member of the (AAA) Appraisers Association of America, (NAPA) National Association of Professional Appraisers, (CAA) College Art Association, and an Honored Lifetime Member of Cambridge Who’s Who Registry of Executives and Professionals, among others.